Tiger Sharks Off the Coast of Brazil Found Ingesting Rare Earth Elements from Modern Technology

 The source of these contaminants is unclear.
 While mining activities and unregulated disposal of electronic waste are possible contributors, the migratory behavior of tiger sharks complicates pinpointing the exact origins of the contamination.

-The potential risks extend beyond sharks, as these elements could eventually enter the human food chain, particularly in regions where shark meat is consumed.
+The potential risks extend beyond sharks, as these elements could eventually enter the human food chain, particularly in regions where meat is consumed.

 The findings highlight the urgent need for regulatory guidelines on acceptable levels of REEs and other contaminants in marine environments.